 Butterflyfishes are mostly small, conspicuously colorful reef fishes with deep, laterally compressed bodies and small mouths.
 The family comprises 130 species in 11 genera.
 They primarily feed on benthic invertebrates, especially coral polyps.
 The striking chromatic patterns make butterflyfishes very popular among marine aquarists; however, many species have specialized diets, such as stony coral polyps, and fare poorly in captivity, refusing to feed.
 Interestingly, wild-collected, late-stage larvae of some of these species can be conditioned onto aquarium foods.
 Bottlenecks in adult spawning and larval rearing have kept butterflyfishes from being aquacultured.

 The Chaetodon genus is by far the largest among the Chaetodontidae, with about 90 described species.
 Chaetodon members reportedly have never been cultured.
 The larvae have complicated rearing requirements during the later stages, including a specialized diet that consists primarily of chaetognaths (Sampey et al., 2007).

 Butterflyfishes rarely reproduce in captivity.
-The Black-lipped Butterflyfish (Chaetodon kleinii) appeared to be a good candidate for captive breeding because it is an exceptionally hardy, relatively small butterflyfish species that is common on shallow reefs here in Hawaii and spawns in pairs as opposed to aggregations.
+The black-lipped Butterflyfish (Chaetodon kleinii) appeared to be a good candidate for captive breeding research because it is an exceptionally hardy, relatively small butterflyfish species that is common on shallow reefs here in Hawaii and spawns in pairs as opposed to aggregations.
 This species occurs throughout much of the tropical and sub-tropical Indo-Pacific, at depths from 13 to 400 feet.